 Expedited Civil Litigation Track Pilot Project Begins July 1

 The Minnesota Supreme Court has adopted court rule amendments authorizing an Expedited Civil Litigation Track Pilot Project, effective July 1, 2013.
-Some new civil cases filed in the district courts in St. Louis County (the Duluth location) and the City of Hastings, which is in Dakota County, will be assigned to the pilot track.
+Some new civil cases filed in the district courts in Dakota County (the Hastings location) and the city of Duluth, which is in St. Louis County, will be assigned to the pilot track.

 The goal of the project is to test whether a process that assures early involvement by a judge, limited discovery, curtailed continuances, and the setting of a trial date within four to six months can reduce the duration and cost of civil suits.